ramchandra26/Microkinetic-Model-for-Oxygen-Reduction/README.md

 # Microkinetic-Model-for-Oxygen-Reduction
-Microkinetic model for oxygen reduction reaction with Frumkin isotherm for Pt(111)
+Microkinetic model for oxygen reduction reaction with modified Frumkin isotherm for Pt(111)